-In fact, the uncertainty is even worse than you'd guess from that comparison, because those temperature indices are all based on (mostly) the same measurement data, which has a lot of problems.
+In fact, the uncertainty is even worse than you'd guess from that comparison, because those temperature indices are mostly based on the same measurement data, which has a lot of problems.

 The Earth's average temperature is remarkably stable.
-The temperature differences we're talking about are tiny.
-The “big”
+The temperature differences we're talking about are tiny:

 evidence that the small changes in globally averaged temperature caused by anthropogenic GHG emissions are harmful.